 1. Which floor(s) is the living accommodation on?
 Ground 2.
 Are there three steps or fewer to a main entrance door of the property?
-Yes 3.
+No 3.
 Is there a lift to the main entrance door of the property?
 No 4.
 Are all door openings greater than 750mm?
 No 5.
 Is there a toilet on the same level as the living room and kitchen?
-Ramp to shower room down from kitchen.
-6. Is there a toilet on the same level as a bedroom?
-Ramp to shower room down from kitchen.
-7. Are all rooms on the same level with no internal steps or stairs?
-Ramp to shower room down from kitchen.
-8. Is there unrestricted parking within 25 metres of an entrance door to the building?
+No 6.
+Is there a toilet on the same level as a bedroom?
+No 7.
+Are all rooms on the same level with no internal steps or stairs?
+No 8.
+Is there unrestricted parking within 25 metres of an entrance door to the building?
 Yes